Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Weighted Diamond Maps

 This results in a distribution $z(x_t,\epsilon)\sim q_{1|t}(\cdot|x_t)$ over ``clean'' data that intuitively should sample ``locally'' around $x_t$.
 However, the resulting distribution is \emph{not} the posterior distribution, i.e. $q_{1|t}(\cdot|x_t)\neq p_{1|t}(\cdot|x_t)$.
 Therefore, unlike the direct distillation approach in the previous section, samples from this distribution would \emph{not} lead to a correct estimator of the value function.
 This is illustrated in \cref{prop:blueness_example}.

-However, our fundamental idea is that one correct for it by a \emph{recovery reward}.
-Specifically, define the \emph{local reward} as
+However, our fundamental idea is that one correct for it by a \emph{recovery reward} defined via:

 The second summand is a recovery reward that is high if $x_t$ is a plausible noisy version of the suggested clean data point $z(x_t,\epsilon_i)$.
 It equals the NLL $-\log p_t(x|z)$ of the probability path.
-Refining this intuition, we establish: \begin{myframe} \begin{proposition}[Weighted Diamond Map] For every $i=1,\cdots,N$ let $\epsilon_i\sim \mathcal{N}(0,I_d)$.
+Refining this intuition, we establish: \begin{myframe} \begin{proposition}[Weighted Diamond Map] For every $k=1,\cdots,K$ let $\epsilon_k\sim \mathcal{N}(0,I_d)$.
 Then the following \textbf{weighted Diamond guidance estimator} is a consistent estimator of the gradient of the value function

-where $ \delta_{\mathrm{score}}^i =\nabla_{x_t'}\log p_{t'}(x_{t'})\frac{\alpha_{t'}}{\alpha_{t}}-\nabla_{x_t}\log p_t(x_t)$ is defined as a score-based correction and the weight coefficients $w_i$ are given by $w_i=\mathrm{softmax}(v_1,\cdots,v_N)$ and
+where $ \delta_{\mathrm{score}}^k =\nabla\log p_{t'}(x_{t'}^k)\frac{\alpha_{t'}}{\alpha_{t}}-\nabla\log p_t(x_t)$ is defined as a score-based correction and the weight coefficients $w_i$ are given by $w_k=\mathrm{softmax}(v_1,\cdots,v_N)$ and

 \end{proposition} \end{myframe} We present a proof in \cref{eq:proof_weighted_diamond} and the method in \cref{alg:guidance_with_weighted_diamond_maps}.
+We show in \cref{prop:blueness_example} that the additional terms are crucial for exact guidance estimation.
 The estimator is tractable as we can compute $\delta_{\text{score}}$ because the score function $\nabla\log p_t(x)$ is a reparameterization of the velocity field $u_t(x)$.
 As $t'$ is close to $t$, the $\gamma$-coefficients can be approximated efficiently with a trapezoidal quadrature